Pushpa Lal Shrestha

 Pushpa Lal Shrestha (पुष्पलाल श्रेष्ठ) (1924 – 22 July 1978) was a Nepali politician, considered to be the father of Nepali communism.
-He was the founding general secretary of the Communist Party of Nepal as well as leader.
+He was the founding general secretary of the Communist Party of Nepal.

 Early life

 Shrestha was born on 28 June 1924 in Ramechhap District, Bagmati Province, Nepal.

 Career

 The communist movement in Nepal traces its history back to Pushpa Lal Shrestha, the father of Nepali communism and the founder and general secretary of the first Nepali communist party, the Communist Party of Nepal.
 Younger brother to Gangalal Shrestha, one of the four great martyrs of the Nepali democratic revolution, Pushpa Lal joined the political fight against the autocratic Rana regime at a young age, some time after Gangalal's martyrdom in early 1941.
 He was already known for his defiance of the Ranas by 1946.
 He began his political career at Nepal Praja Parishad, the party of the four martyrs.
 He then went on to become a prominent member of the Nepal Rastriya Congress (NRC), the sister party of Indian National Congress, which would eventually become Nepal Congress.